jonaslu/sider/README.md

 # What the heck is this?
-It's like a VCS for your database dumps with batteries included.
+It's a VCS for your local database dumps.

 I've often set up a complicated test-scenario in my database only to have a slip of the "continue"